Volvo 200 Series: History

 In the autumn of 1975 (for the 1976 model year in America), the 265 DL estate became available alongside the existing range, and this was the first production Volvo estate to be powered by a six-cylinder engine.
 The choice of gearboxes was also improved, with overdrive now available as an option in all manual models except the base-model 242L and 245L.
 As before, a three-speed automatic was optional in every model.
 The B21A engine gained three horsepower; a new steering wheel and gearknob were also introduced.

 At the 1976 Paris Motor Show Bertone first showed the stretched 264 TE, a seven-seat limousine on a 3430 mm wheelbase, although it had entered production earlier.
 The raw bodies were sent from Sweden to Grugliasco for lengthening, reinforcing, and finishing.
 Carl XVI Gustav of Sweden used one, as did much of East Germany's political leadership.

 For 1977 the B19A engine with 90 PS replaced the B20A in most markets, although the old pushrod type soldiered on for another two years in some places.
 This is also the year that the sportier 242 GT arrived.

 In 1978 the grille was altered, now with a chrome surround.
 Rear view mirrors were now black, while the front seats were changed as were the emblems, while interval wipers were introduced.
 1978 models were also the first 240s to receive a new paint formula, to help solve the severe rust problems in previous model years.

-The 1979 model year brought a full facelift front and rear, the most obvious change being the adoption of flush fitting square headlamps in place of the recessed circular units, whilst the sedans received new wraparound rear lamp clusters and a restyled leading edge to the trunk lid, although the rear of the wagons remained unchanged.
+The 1979 model year brought a full facelift front and rear, the most obvious change being the adoption of flush fitting square headlamps on the DL or rectangular headlamps on the GL, GLE in place of the recessed circular units.
+The sedans received new wraparound rear lamp clusters and a restyled leading edge to the trunk lid, while the rear of the wagons remained unchanged.
 The GLE was added while the L was cancelled, and the six-cylinder diesel arrived late in the year.
 For 1980, the sporty GLT arrived, replacing the GT.
 For 1981 there was yet another new grille, while the station wagons received new, wraparound taillights.
 The B21A gained some four horsepower, now 106 PS, while the carburetted B23A with 112 PS was introduced in some markets.
 The Turbo arrived, while six-cylinder models now had a more powerful 2.8-liter engine.
 1981 also saw the dashboard altered significantly, which a much larger binnacle in order to bring the radio and clock within the driver's line of sight.
 The instrument pod itself, which had been unaltered since the 1973 model year 100 Series, was also redesigned.